ReemAljunaibi/stellr-help-docs/docs/dashboard/index.md

   ### 4. Recent Individuals

   <p class="body">
     Shows a list of people you've engaged with recently.
 You’ll see their name, title, and associated institution.
-Clicking opens their individual profile.
+Clicking opens their <a href="/individuals" class="text-accent-secondary underline">individual profile</a>.
   </p>

   <div style={{ textAlign: 'center' }}>